deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## <a name="trig">Trigonometric Functions</a>

-Let's do a quick trig review.
+It turns out two vectors are just two-thirds of a triangle, so let's do a quick trig review.

 Trigonometric functions like *sine*, *cosine* and *tangent* are ratios that use the lengths of a side of a right triangle (opposite, adjacent and hypotenuse) to compute the shape’s angles.
 By feeding the sides into ratios like